 - Simple carbohydrates often lead to a faster rise in blood sugar and insulin secretion from the pancreas which can have negative health effects.

 The GI has several practical applications not only for exercise enthusiasts wanting performance benefits but also for those looking to improve glucose control.
 Currently, research doesn’t support low GI eating as a magic bullet for weight loss.
 It comes back to eating less, being more active, and consuming a healthy diet containing plenty of whole grains and other fiber-containing foods (e.g., fruits and vegetables).
 However, others sustain that low GI diets have an impact on weight loss, making it more sustainable over time.
-My recommendation for you will be to focus more on low GI diet and let the high GI sources to come only from fruits and organic honey.
+My recommendation for you will be to focus more on a low GI diet and let the high GI sources to come only from fruits and organic honey.
 Avoid sweets of any kind.

-Overcoming hunger: Low GI foods take longer to digest and help you feel satisfied by triggering natural appetite suppressors.
-In contrast, high GI foods cause stress hormones to be released, which can stimulate appetite.
+Overcoming hunger: low-GI foods take longer to digest and help you feel satisfied by triggering natural appetite suppressors.
+In contrast, high GI foods cause stress hormones to be released, which can stimulate the appetite.

 Going low GI is easy!
 It’s all about making the right choices: